 Income Tax Calculator

 Income tax calculation can be done either manually or by using an online income tax calculator.
-The income tax rate applicable to you will depend on the tax slab under which you fall.
-For salaried employees, income from salary includes the basic pay plus House Rent Allowance (HRA) plus Transport Allowance plus Special Allowance plus any other allowance.
-However, certain components of your salary are tax exempt, like Leave Travel Allowance (LTA), reimbursement of telephone bills, etc. In case HRA is part of your salary and you reside in a rented?house,?you are eligible to claim exemption on the HRA.
+The amount of tax that must be paid will depend on the tax slab under which you fall.
+For salaried employees, income from salary includes the basic pay, House Rent Allowance (HRA), Transport Allowance, Special Allowance and any other allowances.
+However, certain components of your salary are tax exempt, like Leave Travel Allowance (LTA), reimbursement of telephone bills, etc. In case HRA is part of your salary and you reside in a rented house, you are eligible to claim exemption.
 Apart from these exemptions, there is a standard deduction of up to Rs.50,000.

 Online Income Tax Payment